One of US Legal PRO’s customers recently emailed us the following:

-They are document creating factories and frankly legacy service providers and have yet to understand that court procedures are changing and have changed in many states.
+They are documented creating factories and frankly legacy service providers and have yet to understand that court procedures are changing and have changed in many states.

 Is there a help?

-What about signature?
+What about the signature?
 Do I not need to sign the petition for Filing?

 Now you probably we can understand why Russell felt compelled to say good things about US Legal PRO.